 I work on computer vision and robotics.
-My current research focuses on:
+My current research focus:

 3D scene perception that accurately and efficiently understands the dynamic 3D scenes captured by robotic agent.